Luganskaya-Svetlana/Physalis/README.md

 - [ ] User registration and user-generated content: generate pdf of selected problems etc.
 - [ ] Store statistics for a user
-- [ ] Pass exam online and get points (note: answers 124 and 214 are both correct for types 10 etc)
+- [ ] Pass the exam online and get points (note: answers 124 and 214 are both correct for types 10 etc)
-- [ ] Generate exam sheet on user request (e.g., full exam with chosen difficulty)
+- [ ] Generate 'variant' on user request (e.g., complete 'variant' with chosen difficulty)
 - [ ] Upload several svg images at the same time (instead of one at a time)
 - [ ] Add vim-like behavior to admin panel
 - [ ] In admin panel show number of corresponding problems next to